dream-sports-labs/code-push-server/cli/README.md

 ### Authentication

-Most commands within the CodePush CLI require authentication, and therefore, before you can begin managing your account, you need to login using the GitHub or Microsoft account you used when registering.
+Most commands within the DOTA CLI require authentication, and therefore, before you can begin managing your account, you need to login using the GitHub or Microsoft account you used when registering.
 You can do this by running the following command:

 ```shell
 dota login <optional: server-url>